pekim/gobbi/README.md

 [lib](lib) directory.

 ## status
-This library is relatively immature, but should be perfectly servicable if the required APIs have been generated.
+The library should be perfectly servicable and complete enough to build most applications.

 Some simple example applications have been created, and may be found in the [example](./example) directory.